 Along with caffeine, guarana has tannins, alkaloids, catechins, and epicatechins.
 This is why it has many stimulant mechanisms.

-It mobilizes calcium, helps in the binding of caffeine to its receptors in the CNS, triggers the production of ATP (energy), and ultimately improves cognitive performance and alertness.
+It mobilizes calcium, helps in the binding of caffeine to its receptors in the CNS, triggers the production of ATP (energy), and ultimately improves cognitive performance, concentration, and alertness.

-Research says that it is the cumulative effect of caffeine along with other active components that make guarana an effective stimulant and energy booster.
+Research says that it is the cumulative effect of caffeine along with other active components that make guarana an effective stimulant for vitality.

 3. Manages Anxiety And Neurodegenerative Disorders